johnymontana/dgraph-cloud-run/README.md

 # Deploying Dgraph on Google Cloud Run

 This guide walks you through deploying Dgraph, a distributed graph database, on Google Cloud Run.
-Cloud Run is ideal for Dgraph because it provides serverless scaling, built-in load balancing, and simplified container deployment.

 ## Prerequisites